IGA Cable Car

 The IGA Cable Car (IGA-Seilbahn, IGA 2017-Seilbahn, Seilbahn Berlin), also known as Berlin Cableway, IGA Ropeway or IGA Cableway, is a 1.58 km-long gondola lift line serving and crossing the Erholungspark Marzahn in Berlin, capital of Germany.
 Built for the Internationale Gartenausstellung 2017 (IGA 2017), an international horticultural exhibition, it is the first cableway opened in the German capital.

 History

 On 27 February 2014, the contract between the Italian society Leitner AG, from South Tyrol, and the IGA Berlin 2017 GmbH, was signed for a new cableway.
 Leitner AG bears the costs for construction and operation of around 14 million EUR.
 The construction of the cableway started on 16 March 2016 and went on until the late summer of that year.
 In September 2016, the first testing trip started with the mayor Michael Müller.
-The official opening was on April 13, 2017 and the ride was be included in the admission ticket to the expo.
+The official opening was on April 13, 2017, and the ride was included in the admission ticket to the expo.